Palestinian Death Toll In Gaza Exceeds 29,000: Ministry

-GAZA, Feb 20 (NNN-WAFA) – The Palestinian death toll, resulting from the ongoing Israeli attacks on the Gaza Strip, has surpassed 29,000, the Gaza-based Health Ministry announced yesterday.
+(MENAFN- IANS) Gaza, Feb 20 (IANS) The Palestinian death toll resulting from the ongoing Israeli attacks on the Gaza Strip has surpassed 29,000, the Gaza-based Health Ministry announced.

-According to a press statement from the ministry, the Zionist army had killed 107 Palestinians and wounded 145 more within the past 24 hours.
+According to a press statement from the Ministry on Monday, the Israeli army has killed 107 Palestinians and wounded 145 more within the past 24 hours, Xinhua news agency reported.

-This latest update brings the total number of casualties to 29,092 deaths and 69,028 injuries, since the Israel-Hamas conflict broke out on Oct 7, last year, according to the statement.
+This latest update brings the total number of casualties to 29,092 deaths and 69,028 injuries since the Israel-Hamas conflict broke out on October 7, 2023, according to the statement.

-Israel has been launching large-scale offensives against Hamas in the Gaza Strip, to retaliate against a Hamas rampage through the southern Israeli border on Oct 7, last year.– NNN-WAFA
+Israel has been launching a large-scale offensive against Hamas in the Gaza Strip to retaliate against a Hamas rampage through the southern Israeli border on October 7, 2023, during which about 1,400 people were killed and more than 200 were taken hostage.

 Legal Disclaimer: